zachinoz/getground_dbt-postgres/getground/README.md

     order by is_outbound,outbound_count desc
 ```

-    - Oddly, the Partners table starts with an ID of 2, instead of 1, which I'm not sure if its by design, but changing it to start at 1 would mean changing all the partner id's in the referral tables as well
+Oddly, the Partners table starts with an ID of 2, instead of 1, which I'm not sure if its by design, but changing it to start at 1 would mean changing all the partner id's in the referral tables as well

-    - On that note, company_id starts at 0, so these inconsistencies should be addressed ideally to ensure standardisation of unique identification numbers across the datasets
+On that note, company_id starts at 0, so these inconsistencies should be addressed ideally to ensure standardisation of unique identification numbers across the datasets

-limitations
+**Limitations**

-    - A limitation that seemed evident to me was the sales people table, it relied on names instead of an id like the other two tables which I think should have an index applied for multiple reasons, a unique id would be far more practical than using names, and would eliminate issues like multiplicate names, easier joins and querying for particular people etc.
+A limitation that seemed evident to me was the sales people table, it relied on names instead of an id like the other two tables which I think should have an index applied for multiple reasons, a unique id would be far more practical than using names, and would eliminate issues like multiplicate names, easier joins and querying for particular people etc.

 I did try to implement this in the base_dbt_zac_getground__sales_people.sql file but couldn't figure out why dbt wasnt building it in the log file.

-    - The obvious limitation is the incomplete data, as highlighted in earlier findings, sales person 'Potato' did not have a record in the sales_persons table, despite holding over 20% of the partner key accounts as seen in this query:
+The obvious limitation is the incomplete data, as highlighted in earlier findings, sales person 'Potato' did not have a record in the sales_persons table, despite holding over 20% of the partner key accounts as seen in this query:

 ```
     with total as (
             select